“A small list that wants exactly what you're offering is better than a bigger list that isn't committed”

 I'm not going into how to use it within this post (I'll be doing that in a later post) but it's super easy to get the hang of and use.

-It's dashboard and interface is simple to navigate around too, plus they have endless help in their “how-to” guides, blog articles and messaging service, so you'll always be able to get help when you need it!
+Its dashboard and interface are simple to navigate around too, plus they have endless help in their “how-to” guides, blog articles and messaging service, so you'll always be able to get help when you need it!